Yeast Diaper Rash & Normal Nappy Rash

 Including natural cures for diaper rash…

-- Rinse baby’s bottom as often as possible between diaper changes.
+- Rinse your baby’s bottom as often as possible, preferably with each diaper change.

-- Let baby’s bum dry before putting on another diaper.
+- Let your baby’s bum dry, before putting on another diaper.

-- Pat baby’s bum to dry instead of rubbing, which could cause some irritation to the skin.
+- Pat your baby’s bum to dry, instead of rubbing, which could cause some irritation to the skin.